trustoverip/spec-up-t-website/docs/general-guide.md

 #### Create index.html

-The final result should be just one file: `index.html`.
+The final result will be just one file: `index.html`.
+This file is rendered or rerendered with the following command:

-- Create index.html:

 ```
 npm run render